josep-pujol/learning_dcd-task-list/README.md

 ## Testing
-- Unit tests with  include:
+- Unit tests with % coverage:

 - All code used on this site has been manually tested to ensure everything is working as expected.
 Some tests include:
     - site responsiveness
-    - functionality of the currency converter
+    - functionality
-        - different currencies
-        - different amounts
-        - invalid amounts
+    -
-    - mouse hovering over the Multiline chart to display dynamic labels including: currency, exchange rate and date
 - Site viewed and tested in the following browsers:
   - Google Chrome
   - Microsoft Edge